Writing great content at scale isn’t possible when you’re just winging it. Because every piece of content may not turn out the way you wanted.

-- If the writer is required to refer to and cite a particular research paper, or get more information from specific sources or SMEs (subject matter experts in your staff), mention them in the content brief.
+- If the writer is required to refer to and cite a particular research paper, or get more information from specific sources or SMEs (subject matter experts in your staff), mention them when writing a brief.

-- Get industry research from professional organizations, research companies or reputable publications.
+- Get industry research from professional organizations, research companies, or reputable publications.
 Find relevant studies from reference websites online.
-Refer websites like Forrester Research and Statista.
+Refer to websites like Forrester Research and Statista.

 Include these in the content brief to ensure that the writer cites them to support the claims made, wherever applicable.